Divider

 Can I use Bluebell Railway as a filming location?

 The Bluebell Railway is the oldest standard gauge preserved passenger railway in the UK, and we pride ourselves on being able to offer the very best experience for production companies.
+Our stations are ‘walk on sets’, and have been the backdrop for hundreds of feature films, TV dramas, fashion shoots and music videos for more than 50 years.
+Find out more here.

 All commercial filming requests are handled on a case-by-case basis.
 Please contact Chris Knibbs, Operations Manager, filming@bluebell-railway.com